mcgunit/sequencePredictor/README.md

 ## Testing

 To test a model when modifying or tuning you can run the LSTM.py or GRU.py directly and check the __main__ section.
 Use the test folder for trainingData and models if you don't want to touch the actual data (highly recommended).
 For testing You, in the `test` folder, can manually remove the last result from the .csv files and put it in the `sequenceToPredict_xxx.json` file.
 Then when tuning or changing the model, the results are compared. **It is of importance to take the latest result out of the test data**.

+## Fetching data

+It is possible to download the csv data containing the real draws on the website or via the url.
+But it is also possible to use the "API" with the following link: https://apim.prd.natlot.be/api/v4/draw-games/draws?status=PAYABLE&previous-draws=5 or for specific: https://apim.prd.natlot.be/api/v4/draw-games/draws?status=PAYABLE&date-from=1746057600000&size=62&date-to=1751414400000&game-names=Keno

 ## Disclaimer